Captivating Stories from a Renegade Reporter

 About Nazis & Nudists

-Like many baby boomers, David Haldane got swept into the turbulence of the late 60s and early 70s, first as a radical activist and then writing for the Berkeley BARB .
-Eventually, after self-imposed exiles in Europe and Mexico, he married, started a family, and graduated to the Los Angeles Times from where he chronicled many of the events that shaped an era.
+Like many baby boomers, David Haldane got swept into the turbulence of the late 60s and early 70s, both as a radical activist and “underground” journalist. .
+Eventually, after self-imposed exiles in Europe and Mexico, he married, started a family, and graduated to the Los Angeles Times where he chronicled the events of an era.
 But Haldane always longed for more, a "green leafy space" in which to feel at peace.
-Finally, after a painful divorce, he found it in the arms of a dark-haired woman met on the Internet and wooed in the exotic isles of the Philippines.
-Nazis & Nudists tells that poignant story of love lost and love found.
+Finally, after a painful divorce, he found it in the arms of a dark-haired woman from the exotic isles of the Philippines.
+Nazis & Nudists tells that poignant story of love lost, and love found.
 More importantly, it recounts the lifelong spiritual quest for a place to call home.
-The book was a runner-up in the 2016 Maxy Awards and a finalist in two categories -- Nonfiction E-book and Memoirs -- of the 2017 Next Generation Indie Book Awards.
-Order it now in paperback, audio or digital formats at Black Rose Writing, Amazon or Barnes & Noble.
+A finalist in the 2016 Maxy Awards and in two categories of the 2017 Next Generation Indie Book Awards, Nazis & Nudists is available in several formats at Black Rose Writing, Amazon or Barnes & Noble.